daniel-ifenna/DATA_CLEANING_LAYOFFS_DATASET/README.md

 - Inadequate policy support for businesses
 - Insecurity and other issues

-As evident from the graph, the forecast suggests further declines in the coming year.
+As evident from the graph the forecast suggests further declines in the coming year.

  3. Report on GDP per capita